The oldest public wildflower garden in the United States

 Toxic: Parts are toxic - see notes at bottom of page.

-Habitat: Orange Day Lily grows from a rhizomatous root system and spreads vegetatively via the spreading rhizomes, not from a bulb like the true lilies.
+Habitat: Orange Day Lily grows from a rhizomatous root system and spreads vegatatively via the spreading rhizomes, not from a bulb like the true lilies.
 It is found along roadsides. woodland edges, riparian edges, and old gardens and can be quite invasive.
 It grows in a variety of soils but flowering will be much reduced if not in sun most of the day.
 Very dry conditions will shorten the flowering period.

 Names: The genus Hemerocallis, is derived from two Greek words, hemeros, meaning 'day', and kallos, meaning 'beauty', referring the the beautiful flowers that only last one day.
 The species name, fulva, refers to the colors - deep yellow, orangish, or tawny.
 The author name for the plant classification, 'L.', refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 Botanists have made an effort to separate the genus Hemerocallis from the Lily family and have created a new segregate family, Hemerocallidaceae, with 13–18 genera.
-Most references will not yet note this.
+Many printed references may not yet note this.

 Comparisons: A companion in appearance to H. fulva, is the Yellow Day Lily, H. lilioasphodelus.
 These two differ in that H. lilioasphodelus has fragrant flowers, with parallel venation of the yellow tepals, smooth margins on inner tepals and the species normally forms seed capsules.
 There is also a variation of Orange Day Lily that has doubled flowers that exists among the wild population.
 According to Flora of North America, this variation arises from a slightly different ancient garden selection - 'Kwanso' Regal.
 Gardeners know many of the clones of these species, currently over 13,000 named clones just from H. fulva itself and over 38,000 named cultivars from the Hemerocallis genus.